Dental follicle: Role in development of odontogenic cysts and tumour

 This procedure is complete removal of the associated tooth.
 The advantage of enucleation is that the cyst cavity heals eventually and the full cyst tissue is available for histological examination.
-The disadvantage is that if the cyst involves the apices of adjacent vital teeth, the surgery might deprive the teeth of their blood supply and kill the viral teeth.
+The disadvantage is that if the cyst involves the apices of adjacent vital teeth, the surgery might deprive the teeth of their blood supply and kill the vital teeth.

 Odontogenic Tumors

 Odontogenic tumors may consist of odontogenic epithelium, odontogenic connective tissue or both.
 Odontogenic tumours consisting predominantly of epithelium arise from odontogenic epithelium.
 Odontogenic tumours composed of odontogenic connective tissue arise from the ectomesenchymal region of the tooth germ, either from the dental papilla or the dental follicle.
 Odontogenic tumours of mixed origin contain both ameloblastic epithelium and odontoblastic tissue while in active growth.
 After complete development, it principally consists of enamel, dentine and cementum.

 Dental Follicle Stem Cells

-The presence of stem cells in the dental is an integral part of the DF’s ability to differentiate into the periodontal ligament.
+The presence of stem cells in the dental is an integral part of the DF's ability to differentiate into the periodontal ligament.
 Current knowledge about the stem cells present in DFs, is based on the extraction of DFs from immature roots of impacted teeth.
 In Comparison to the DF of a typically erupted tooth, the DF of an impacted tooth, e.g. third molar, does not surround the tooth and subsequently be divided into two parts.

 The periapical section: This surrounds the apex of the developing tooth root and mediates tooth eruption.
 The coronal section: This is attached to developing tooth root and mediates bone growth.
 Stem cells isolated from these two parts are summarised below.